Cahn-C/Microsoft-SQL-Server/COVID-19.md

 ```
 <br>

-I gave my self a blue brint of what I will be using throughout this project.
+I gave myself a blue brint of what I will be using throughout this project.
 ```sql
 -- Checking the records that I will be using select location,